 The outcome goal of the Journal of Movement Arts Literacy is to provide a venue of critical reflection for communities of practice toward further understanding and development of theory and praxis.

 FEATURE ARTICLES – These papers must be original research of international relevance and include a clear research methodology and/or application and analysis of movement arts literacy.
-Papers should be aimed to not exceed 8000 words, including References.
+Papers should be aimed to be approximately 8000 words, including References.
 Standard headings should be used for the type of paper being submitted.
-For qualitative research, use these headings: Introduction, Literature Review (or) Theory Perspective, Research Design and Method, Findings, Discussion, Conclusion, Appendices, and References.
-For quantitative research, use these headings: Introduction, Materials and Methods, Results, Discussion, Literature Cited, Appendices, and References.
+For example, for qualitative research, here are example headings: Introduction, Literature Review (or) Theory Perspective, Research Design and Method, Findings, Discussion, Conclusion, Appendices, and References.
+For quantitative research, here are example headings: Introduction, Materials and Methods, Results, Discussion, Literature Cited, Appendices, and References.
 For essays, use headings that are appropriate for the type of essay and subject.
 Contact editors if you need assistance.
 To help focus the writing of your article, CLICK HERE FOR GUIDELINES FOR WRITING FOR JMAL.

 BOOK/SCORE/ONLINE SOURCE REVIEWS – Book/Score/Online Source reviews are assigned by the Editor, but individuals wishing to review a particular source may submit an inquiry to the Editor.
 The heading should include name of author(s) or editor(s), Book/Score/Online Source title (italicized), place of publication, name of publisher, year of publication, number of pages, cloth/paperbound/online, and price.
 Reviews should be scholarly in orientation, and approximately 1200 to 1500 words in length.